I am very passionate about studying plants and flowers. I love to garden in my free time.

 Tuberoses are among the most pretty and fragrant flowers, and they are produced in clusters.

 The flower clusters include many small, white flowers that have a highly attractive scent.
 They are perfect for beautiful gardens, and they are used around the world for ornamental flower decorations, including the making of floral garlands.

 Tuberose leis are popular in Hawaii for weddings and other celebrations.
 In India also, tuberose garlands are popular for weddings.
 These flowers are also considered sacred in India.

 Nandyarvattam, as known in India, has the scientific name Tabernaemontana divaricata 'Flore Pleno'.
 I have grown this plant with beautiful white flowers and I love them.
 The flowers are pure snow-white in color, with very delicate yet silky petals and have great attractive fragrance.

 The Tabernaemontana plants are shrubs with evergreen leaves and they have a milky sap.
-When the plant starts flowering, so many buds will come together resulting in a beautiful looking, fragrant flower for your garden!
+When the plant starts flowering, the buds will come together resulting in a beautiful fragrant flower for your garden!